 While all these molds have different impacts on the health of your home, they all tend to cause respiratory problems in those folks who end up exposed to them.
 Your family doesn’t need to have a history of allergies or respiratory conditions when mold moves in; instead, that mold will cause these conditions to appear in your loved ones, especially if it’s given the opportunity to linger.

 The complexity of mold as a home invader doesn’t stop there, though.
 It’s not easy to identify mold after it moves into your home.
-That said, there are a few pervasive traits that carry between the mold families.
-These include:
+That said, there are a few pervasive traits that carry between the mold families:

-- Coloration – Mold comes in a variety of colors, ranging from green to black to pink.
+- Coloration – You won’t find mold in any one color, since it can have many, ranging from green to black to pink.
 It’s that variation that can help you distinguish it from droppings.

 - Texture – Mold tends to be fuzzy in appearance, almost like moss.
 The area where mold has taken root also tends to be damp.